 &lt;sup>6 Examples: (1) A client whose medication causes her to experience nausea will not be required to participate in meal preparation.
 (2) A client whose medication makes it difficult for her to sit through group meetings may be excused when she feels she must leave.
-(3) A client whose medication makes her very sleepy and/or who needs extra sleep may work out an alternative schedule with staff for her attendance at job training or other required activities.

-direct threat, and (3) all possible and appropriate referrals are made to ensure the safety and well-being of the survivor and others.
+(3) A client whose medication makes her very sleepy and/or who needs extra sleep may work out an alternative schedule with staff for her attendance at direct threat, and (3) all possible and appropriate referrals are made to ensure the safety and well-being of the survivor and others.